-The implications of the last 2 sections are that the logic of counterfactuals tolerates no departure from the consistency rule and, therefore, there is no assumption conveyed by the rule.
+The implications of the last two sections are that the logic of counterfactuals tolerates no departure from the consistency rule and, therefore, there is no assumption conveyed by the rule.
 Considerations of side-effects are embodied in the standard modeling requirement that the action-defining proposition, X = x, properly describes the conditions created by a given treatment (or exposure).

-When models are transparent, this translates into an even milder requirement that a model should make no claim which the analyst finds objectionable.
-The Figure below depicts 2 models for the action statement: "If we paint the wall red my uncle will be cheerful."
-Figure A disregards the possibility that some paints may release toxic vapor, and Figure B explicitly displays this possibility.
-Readers versed in causal diagrams^{11,12} will recognize immediately that, if the analyst deems toxic paint to be a likely outcome of the action, Figure A is not merely incomplete, but makes blatantly false claims.
-It claims, for example, that my uncle's mood is independent of the action, given wall color.
-Assumptions, in the language of diagrams, are encoded not in the arrows, but in the missing arrows, hence the arrow missing between "action" and "mood" vividly displays a false premise, one that is rectified in Figure B.
+When models are transparent, this translates into an even milder requirement that a model should make no claim that the analyst finds objectionable.
+The Figure depicts two models for the action statement: "If we paint the wall red my uncle will be cheerful."
+Figure A disregards the possibility that some paints may release toxic vapor, and Figure

-FIGURE.
-Two models interpreting the action phrase "paint the wall red": (A) neglects the side effect "toxic vapor," which is depicted in (B).
+Figure: Two models interpreting the action phrase "paint the wall red."
+(A) Neglects the side effect "toxic vapor," which is shown in (B).